 Share-A-Move is a database of newly arrived Soldiers and Family members who have provided their names, phone numbers and/or emails of newcomers willing to meet others and share their experiences obtained at different overseas military bases.

-The Lending Hangar is open Monday through Friday from 7:30 a.m. – 4 p.m.
+The Lending Hangar is open Monday, Wednesday, and Friday from 7:30 a.m. – 4 p.m.
 You can borrow items such as: futons, roll-away beds, pots & pans, dishes, and more.
 Items are loaned for a limited period.
 Valid ID card holders and DA civilians are eligible.
 Soldiers in TDY status and civilians are assisted on a limited basis.

-Beginning July 8, Lending Hangar hours will be open Mondays, Wednesdays & Fridays from 7:30 a.m. – 4 p.m. and closed on Tuesdays & Thursdays.
+The Lending Hangar is open Monday, Wednesday & Friday from 7:30 a.m. – 4 p.m. and closed on Tuesdays & Thursdays.
 Do to the shortage of personnel, clients are asked to call before returning items to the Lending Hangar.